laravel/docs/queries.md

 If you wish to truncate the entire table, which will remove all rows and reset the auto-incrementing ID to zero, you may use the `truncate` method:

     DB::table('users')->truncate();

+> {note} When using `truncate` in a PostgreSQL database it will apply `CASCADE` and delete related records in other tables as well.

 <a name="pessimistic-locking"></a>
 ## Pessimistic Locking